helgajiang/helgajiang.github.io/_portfolio/1-helgzstudio.markdown

 About the <strong>target audience</strong>:
 - They are stylish home-dwellers who place care into the aesthetics in their home.
-- They spend time decorating and designing their living spaces.
+- They actively spend time and effort decorating and designing their living spaces.
 - They are looking to elevate their home by introducing contemporary artistic elements.
 - They value handmade, limited edition, one-of-a-kind items.

 The Helgz Studio <strong>brand values</strong> are:
 - <strong>Handmade</strong>: I operate with a small-batch cycle: I create a body of work and release it every few months.
 It’s important that the audience understands that each product is created using a slow, laborious process, and is one-of-a-kind.
 Helgz Studio not a big organization nor a factory, and it’s important that the audience is aware of this.
-- <strong>Personable</strong>: Oftentimes, people can be easily intimidated by the elusive world of art-collecting and art in general.
-It can be an alienating industry.
+- <strong>Personable</strong>: Oftentimes, people can be easily intimidated by the elusive world of art-collecting.
+It can be an alienating industry for a consumer to enter.
 Being personable is at the heart of my business.
 I often share thoughts on my creative journey, intentions behind my pieces, behind-the-scenes snippets of the ceramics process, and aim to give my audience a peak behind the curtain.
 - <strong>Well-Designed</strong>: My ceramic pieces are meant to last for many years.
-It should visually elevate a space and bring joy to the consumer.
+It should be of high quality, visually elevate a space, and bring joy to the consumer.

 <h3>Competitive Research</h3>